 Seal of Clare College: Elizabeth de Clare (1294/5-1360), widow of John de Burgh and youngest daughter of Gilbert, Earl of Clare, Gloucester, and Hertford, and Joan of Acre, daughter of Edward I, gave the seal matrix to the college in 1359 along with a set of statutes for the governance of the college, both of which are still housed at the college.

-Top, Left and Right: SIGILLVM AVLAE CLARENSIS APVD CANTABRIGIENSIS
+Top, Left and Right: SIGILLVM AVLAE CLARENSIS APVD CANTABRIGIENSES

-Bottom Labels: SIGILLUM COENOBII de COTTINGHAM in agro EBOR. fundat.
+Bottom Labels: SIGILLUM COENOBIJ de COTTINGHAM in agro EBOR. fundat.
 AD 1322. / Penes Joann.
-Warburton Fecialem Somersetensem. / Sumptibus Societatis Antiquaria Lond.
+Warburton Fecialem Somersetensem. / Sumptibus Societatis Antiquariae Lond.
 1720.

 Legend of the Obverse: SIGILLVM : CAPITULI : ECCLIE : SCE : ETHELDREDE : DE : ELY

-Legend of the Obverse: + CEO EST LE SEIL LABBE E LE COVENT DE COTINGHAM QVE VOVS THOMAS WAKE SINGNOVR DE LIDEL AVOYES FOVNDE:
+Legend of the Obverse: CEO EST LE SEIL LABBE E LE COVENT DE COTINGHAM QUE VOVS THOMAS WAKE SINGNOVR DE LIDEL AVOYES FOVNDE

 Top, Left and Right: Seal of Clare Hall at Cambridge

-Center Label: Seal of the Cathedral Church of St. Etheldreda at Ely.
-Published by the Society of Antiquaries, London.
+Center Label: Seal of the Cathedral Church of St. Etheldreda at Ely. / Published at the expense of the Society of Antiquaries of London.

-Bottom Labels: Seal of the Monastery at Cottingham in the county of York, established AD.
-1322. / From the collection of John Warburton, Somerset Herald of Arms in Ordinary.
+Bottom Labels: Seal of the Monastery at Cottingham in the county of York, est. AD.
+1322. / From the collection of John Warburton, Somerset Herald of Arms in Ordinary. / Published at the expense of the Society of Antiquaries of London 1720.

 Legend of the Obverse: Seal of Chapter of the Church of St. Etheldreda of Ely.

-Legend of the Reverse: Seal of St. Peter at St. Etheldreda Virgin and Queen.
+Legend of the Reverse: Seal of St. Peter and St. Etheldreda Virgin and Queen.

 Legend of the Obverse: This is the seal of the Abbey and Convent of Cottingham which we Thomas Wake Lord of Liddell have founded.